16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 std::vector<float> vec2
 )
 ```
-- elementCount: starting at index 0, how many elements do we read from the vectors vec1 and vec2
+- elementCount: starting at index 0, how many elements do we read from the vectors vec1 and vec2 (67107840 is the max element count per vector)
 - vec1: input float vector to modify as x
 - vec2: input float vector to modify as y

+This function creates a VecBasicComputeFloat2 type for doing math with on the GPU
-**(The CreatedVecBasicComputeFloat2 compute system integers are unique to the system type - DO NOT draw using values created with others since they may not relate to anything outside this systems).**
+**(The Created VecBasicComputeFloat2 compute system integers are unique to the system type - DO NOT draw using values created with others since they may not relate to anything outside this systems).**
 ---
 ```
 NewMathForVecBasicFloat2(